In this article, we will pit Fusion360 vs. Inventor for an ultimate comparison.

 If you don’t understand how these programs work, then read this section.
 Inventor and Fusion360 are both intended for professionals and hobbyists who are developing products for real-world production.
 If you’re just looking to dabble in 3D modeling, there are other, less expensive options.

 Blender is a great program that is free and developed by volunteer programmers.
 You can donate to their cause, but the software is free.
-However, when you need a powerful program to develop a product from scratch and produce it in the real world, Inventor or Fusion360 are head and shoulders over a freeware such as Blender.
+However, when you need a powerful program to develop a product from scratch and produce it in the real world, Inventor or Fusion360 is head and shoulders over a freeware such as Blender.

 Let’s say you wanted to design a waterproof electric razor.
 It needs to be designed artistically and practically.
 It needs to be drawn and engineered.
 From an artistic perspective, how will it stand out?
 What color will it be?
 What will the brand logo look like, and what will the name of this product be?